Cheers to our "talented" literature prize awardee. Your pain his gain !!!

-To her students she was referred to as "Madame Simona".
-Born in Alexandria, Egypt on 15 December 1887, yet no one knew her past and very little of her present.
+To her students she was simply "Madame Simona".
+None knew her past and very little of her present.
+She never mentioned her age or that she was born in Alexandria on 15 December 1887.
 Madame Simona was not into small talk.
-But as she approached her twilight years she would ramble on about her only son Henri "Riri" and of her favorite Cairo-born grandson Pierre who at the time was a struggling artist in Paris.
+But as she approached her twilight years, she sometimes digressed about her only son Henri "Riri" and her favorite Cairo-born grandson Pierre who, at the time, was a struggling artist in Paris.

 From WW2 up until the early '60s Louise Simona lived mostly by herself.
-She occupied a quaint rented apartment on Road 13 situated above the liliputian fire brigade station right next to Maadi's tiny Qism or police station.
+She occupied a quaint rental on Road 13 situated above Maadi's Lilliputian fire brigade right next to the tiny Qism police station.
 The top floor of this rudimentary two-story stone building boasted two apartments.
-The larger one was occupied by Madame Simona who rented it for LE 2 (two) pounds.
+The larger one was occupied by Madame Simona.
+She rented it from the Maadi Delta Company for LE 2 (two) pounds a month.
 It came with a large terrace overlooking Khashaab Canal and its giant Eucalyptus trees.
-The smaller apartment was allocated to the Maadi Police commissioner.
+The smaller apartment was allocated to Maadi's Police commissioner.
 Hence Madame Simona's students invariably came face to face with Commissioner Sayed Makram and later his replacement "Monsieur" Labib.

 The enemy next door!

-Both police commissioners respected and watched over Madame Simona.
-In fact, when French nationals were abruptly evicted from Egypt following the 1956 Suez War, Madame Simona became the exception.
+Both policemen respected and watched over Madame Simona.
+In fact, when French nationals were evicted from Egypt following the 1956 Suez War, Madame Simona was the exception.
 She remained in Egypt under pseudo-house arrest or "residence forcée" as she would say.
 Commissioner Labib allowed Madame Simona to do her Maadi rounds unimpeded.
-In return she would teach the congenial Madame Labib French!
-It was one happy family at No. 66 Road 13. (see below Madame Simona's petition to remain in Egypt date 24 November 1956)
+In return she taught French to the congenial Madame Labib.
+It was one happy family at No. 66 Road 13. (see below Madame Simona's petition dated 24 November 1956)

-Unable to travel to France in 1957 and 1958 because of exit visa restrictions, Madame Simona summered in Alexandria accompanying the family of one of her students.
-Each day she would go with them by car to their beach cabin in plage Semiramis located inside Montazah Palace.
-There, with the help of a walking stick, she shuffled over to the nearby Cherif cabin later to be picked up by her hosts for the return journey home.
+Unable to travel to France in 1957 and 1958 because of exit-visa restrictions, Madame Simona summered in Alexandria with the family of one of her students.
+Each day the family, with Madame Simona in tow, drove to their beach cabin in plage Semiramis located inside Montazah Palace.
+Once there, with the help of a walking stick, she shuffled over to the nearby cabin of the Al-Mahdy family.
+Later in the day she was picked up by her hosts for the return journey home.

-Summer home during these two years were tiny quarters in her host's apartment, which was on the fourth floor of the posh Coutarrelli building overlooking the smart Saba Pasha district.
+Summer home during these two years were tiny quarters in her host's apartment on the fourth floor of the posh Coutarrelli building overlooking the smart Saba Pasha district.
 Compared to Madame Simona's Spartan Maadi apartment, her tiny room and bathroom in Alexandria were un grand luxe.

 Having been one of Madame Simona's Maadi students I regularly visited her apartment.
-It smelt of an odd combination of mothballs and cat urine.
-The emasciated feline was called Tip-tap.
+It smelt of mothballs and cat urine.
+The emaciated feline was called Tip-tap.
 It sat on Madame Simona's desk purring away while the no-nonsense teacher had me recite Moliere and Racine.
 Everything in the room reeked of old.
-The only thing linking Madame Simona's past to her future was a framed sepia photo of her son in army uniform for "Riri" had enlisted in de Gaule's Free French during WW2.
+The only thing linking Madame Simona's past to her future was a framed sepia photo of her son in army uniform.
+"Riri" had enlisted in de Gaulle's Free French during WW2.

-Henri had been an architect with the Egyptian Survey Authority.
-Born and raised in Cairo in the early years of the 20th century at at time when French influence in Egypt was at its greatest: French schools, French opera, French banks, French shops and boutiques, French judges, French Egyptologists, French hospitals, French medics, French architects and French understandably the lingua franca, especially among highborn Egyptian society.
-The then privileged Simonas felt so at home in Egypt they never considered re-settling in France where they would have joined the ranks of Monsieur et Madame Tout le Monde.
+The privileged Simonas felt so at home in Egypt they never considered re-settling in France where they would have joined the ranks of Monsieur et Madame Tout le Monde.
 In Cairo they had considerable khawaga status unmatched in their country of origin.
-And since all the people they frequented spoke French they never bothered to learn Arabic.
+And since the people they frequented spoke French they never bothered to learn Arabic.

 How ironic that after a lifetime in Egypt my teacher only spoke French whereas all her students were trilingual!

-During her widowhood Madame Simona claimed and received a monthly pension from the Egyptian government.
-This timely stipend was the welcome legacy left by her late husband who had spent a lifetime at the Mixed Courts where he had been an administrative official known to everyone of importance within the legal profession.
-Thus Papa Simona had redeemed himself in the eyes of his disdained wife.
+In her widowhood Madame Simona claimed and received a monthly pension from the Egyptian government.
+This timely stipend was the welcome legacy left by her late husband who had spent a lifetime working at the Mixed Courts.
+An administrative official he was known to everyone of importance within the legal profession.
+Thus, Papa Simona redeemed himself in the eyes of his abandoned wife.

 Not the stay-at-home type Madame Simona taught piano to Egypt's society damsels.
-As a widow she taught French as well but not at the Lycee Francais where her daughter in law was a tenured teacher.
+Later as a widow she taught French for she had once been a teacher at the Lycée Francais.
+It was at this school that her daughter in law had become a tenured teacher.
 The two French women did not get along.

 Madame Simona did not fancy her in-laws.

-During her widowhood Madame Simona was a private tutor to a selection of Egyptian families already known to her from her piano-teaching days.
-Topping her list was the Zeinab Abdelhamid Cherif-Abbas AlMahdi families whom she knew well along with their Maadi cousins the Ali Gherianis: Djedah and Medhat.
+During her widowhood Madame Simona was a private tutor to a selection of lofty Egyptian families already known to her from her piano-teaching days.
+Topping her list was the Abdelhamid Cherif and Abbas Al-Mahdi Pasha families.
+Next on the list were their Maadi cousins the Ali Gherianis: Djedah and Medhat.

 Four generations of devoted service.

-In her tender years Madame Simona had been Mlle de compagnie to Fatma Kamal Hanem (Madame Abdelhamid Cherif "bey").
-Thereafter she taught French and piano to Fatma Hanem’s daughters including Zeinab "Zizi" Cherif Hanem (Madame Abbas El-Mahdy Pasha).
-Later, Madame Simona would teach French to Zizi's children and grandchildren.
-This she would do over the weekend at the palatial Cherif Nile-front mansion on Manial al-Roda Island.
+In her tender years' Madame Simona had been Mlle de compagnie to Fatma Kamal Hanem the wife of wealthy landowner Abdelhamid Cherif "bey".
+Thereafter she taught French and piano to Fatma Hanem's daughters including Zeinab "Zizi" Cherif Hanem who later became known as Madame Abbas El-Mahdy Pasha.
+Eventually Madame Simona taught French to Zizi's children and grandchildren.
+This she would do over the weekend at the palatial Cherif mansion on Manial al-Roda Island.
 Therein the French teacher had her own living quarters.
 Each week a car would fetch her from her Maadi dwelling bringing her back two days later, always with a basket full of food.
-The frugal Madame Simona was highly estimated by the Cherif-AlMahdi family.
+The frugal Madame Simona was highly estimated by the Al-Mahdi family.

-Of her Manial Island students one, Amin al-Mahdi, would much later head the prestigious Conseil d'Etat, or Chief Justice of the Egyptian Council of State.
-Later, he would become minister of social justice.
-Meanwhile, his youngest sister, Shahnaz (Mrs. Ali Maher Al-Sayed), would become Egypt's first lady in Paris as wife of the Egyptian Ambassador to France in the 1990s.
-Her French hosts whether at Hotel Matignon, Elysees or Quai d'Orsay, were forever amazed at her proficiency of la langue de Moliere.
+Of her Manial Island students one, Amin al-Mahdi, would much later head the prestigious Conseil d'Etat or Chief Justice of the Egyptian Council of State.
+Later, he became minister of social justice.
+Meanwhile, his youngest sister, Shahnaz a.k.a "Sheri" became Egypt's first lady in Paris as wife of Ali Maher the Egyptian Ambassador to France.
+Her French hosts whether at Hotel Matignon, the Elysees or Quai d'Orsay, were forever amazed at her proficiency of la langue de Moliere.
 The answer was always the same: Madame Simona!

-Another prize student was Aa-ziz who would later become Egypt's ambassador to Lisbon and Mexico City.
-His son (Hatem Aziz Seifelnasr) was in turn ambassador to France in the new millennium.
-Madame Simona would gush with pride whenever she mentioned Aziz's mother Madame Soad Seifelnasr Bey.
+Another prize student was Aa-ziz who became Egypt's ambassador to Lisbon and Mexico City.
+His son (Hatem Aziz Seifelnasr) was in turn ambassador to France.
+Madame Simona would gush with pride whenever she mentioned Aziz or his mother Madame Soad Seifelnasr Bey.

-Although old age had taken Madame Simona to "Les Platanes" it would be an uncomfortable stay since she was obliged to share the facilities with her aging rival--Henri's mother in law.
-Madame Auby Mere had already moved in and established precedence.
+Old age had taken Madame Simona to "Les Platanes" but it would be an uncomfortable stay since she was obliged to share the facilities with her aging rival--Henri's mother in law.
+Madame Auby Mere had moved in a few years earlier and established precedence.

-We knew we would never see Madame Simona again when Henri suddenly arrived in Maadi for a brief stay.
+We knew we would no longer see Madame Simona when Henri suddenly arrived in Maadi for a brief stay.
 He had come to collect his mother's personal belongings.

-Years later came a sadder message from France: Mother and son were companions in the same Maison de Vieillesse or retirement home where they were expected to spend their remaining years.
+Years later came a sad message from France: Mother and son were companions in the same Maison de Vieillesse or retirement home where they were expected to spend their remaining years.

 Madame Simona expired shortly thereafter.
-Henri survived his mother by many years.
+Henri survived his mother by several years.

 the famous Platane tree which lent its name to Henri's home in Ollioules